David Maxwell Fyfe, 1st Earl of Kilmuir

-David Patrick Maxwell Fyfe, 1st Earl of Kilmuir, (29 May 1900 – 27 January 1967), known as Sir David Maxwell Fyfe from 1942 to 1954 and as Viscount Kilmuir from 1954 to 1962, was a British Conservative politician, lawyer and judge who combined a legal career with political ambitions that took him to the offices of Solicitor General, Attorney General, Home Secretary and Lord High Chancellor of Great Britain.
+David Patrick Maxwell Fyfe, 1st Earl of Kilmuir (29 May 1900 – 27 January 1967), known as Sir David Maxwell Fyfe from 1942 to 1954 and as Viscount Kilmuir from 1954 to 1962, was a British Conservative politician, lawyer and judge who combined a legal career with political ambitions that took him to the offices of Solicitor General, Attorney General, Home Secretary and Lord High Chancellor of Great Britain.

-One of the prosecuting counsels at the Nuremberg Trials, he subsequently played a role in drafting the European Convention on Human Rights.
+One of the prosecuting counsel at the Nuremberg Trials, Maxwell Fyfe subsequently played a role in drafting the European Convention on Human Rights.
 As Home Secretary from 1951 to 1954 he greatly increased the number of prosecutions of homosexuals and declined to commute Derek Bentley's death sentence for the murder of a police officer.
 His political ambitions were ultimately dashed in Harold Macmillan's cabinet reshuffle of July 1962.

 Early life

 Born in Edinburgh, the only son of William Thomson Fyfe, headmaster of Aberdeen Grammar School, by his second wife Isabella Campbell, daughter of David Campbell, of Dornoch, Sutherland, he was educated at George Watson's College and Balliol College, Oxford, where he achieved a third-class degree in Greats.
 Whilst at Oxford, he was a member of the Stubbs Society.
 His academic education was paused during his service in the Scots Guards in 1918–19, at the end of the World War I. After graduation, he worked for the British Commonwealth Union as political secretary to Sir Patrick Hannon MP, studying law in his spare time.
 He entered Gray's Inn and was called to the bar in 1922.
 He became a pupil of George Lynskey in Liverpool then joined his chambers to practise.
 Maxwell Fyfe later wrote that his ambition was to be a silk (King's Counsel) in his thirties, a minister in his forties and at the top of the legal profession in his fifties.

 Not pausing before beginning his political career in earnest, he stood as a Conservative for Wigan in 1924, an unwinnable parliamentary seat.
 He cultivated the more winnable Spen Valley until 1929 when the party resolved not to oppose sitting Liberal Member of Parliament (MP) Sir John Simon while he was absent on the Simon Commission in India.
 Maxwell Fyfe was eventually elected to Parliament in Liverpool West Derby in a by-election in July 1935.
 Meanwhile, Maxwell Fyfe's legal career had prospered.
 In 1934 he became King's Counsel.
 He was Recorder of Oldham from 1936 to 1942.